Account Balance – A prepaid amount that is associated with a customer’s account but not applied to an actual order.

-- On Device Record - no record of tickets sold is saved to the scanner so the information that is scanned is collected and saved to the device to be uploaded and compared at a later date.
+- On Device Record – No record of tickets sold is saved to the scanner so scanned information is collected and saved to the device in order to be uploaded and compared at a later date.

-Item summary - list of all items that a customer wishes to purchase which is then displayed before finalizing an order.
+Item summary – List of all items that a customer wishes to purchase which is displayed before finalizing an order.